 Why are so many people drawn to walking a Camino de Santiago?
 As I share in my book A Wild Woman’s Guide to the Camino De Santiago, there are many reasons.
-One being the need to heal a broken heart.
+One is the need to heal a broken heart.

-I saw many people grieving during my first Camino Frances in 2016, sat by the side of the road, alone.
+I saw many people grieving during my first Camino Frances in 2016, sitting by the side of the road, alone.
 Sometimes, I would join them, offering a shoulder to cry on, and a tissue to wipe away their tears.
 They’d lost someone dear to them.
 They were on the Camino to heal.

-It works, my friend, like an emotional clean out.
+It works, my friend, like an emotional cleanout.
 The Camino can take away the pain.
 The Camino gives a person who is grieving the opportunity to reflect, not just on the loss, but the life their loved one lived.

 Yet many people aren’t grieving the loss of a loved one.
 They are healing from the pain of the past, the hardships they have suffered, the mistake they have made, and the losses of living a life with a lack of emotional ease.
 Broken hearts are often caused by people who are still living.
 Indeed, we often break our own hearts.